 In some industries, you may be eligible for industrial benefits if you’re injured or fall ill while in work or at an employment training course or scheme.
 The Industrial Injuries Disablement Benefit (IIDB) could be paid to you if your disability is assessed at being 14% or above.

 To be eligible for the scheme, you’d need to be employed or on an employment training course when a workplace accident occurred or you contracted a disease.
-The scheme covers a number of diseases, a full list of which can be found here.
+The scheme covers a number of diseases, a full list of which can be found in the Government’s technical guidance for Industrial Injuries Disablement Benefit.

 We should stress that claiming IIDB would be separate from any personal injury claim you could make against your employer.